 What Is CRISPR-Cas9?

-For decades, humans have been obsessed with genetic engineering and editing.
+For decades, humans have been hyper-focused on genetic engineering and editing.

-The discovery of the double helix in the 1950s and the explosion of gene editing in the ‘60s put us on the modern path biology and genetics are on today.
+The discovery of the double helix in the 1950s and explosion of gene editing in the ‘60s set us on the path that biology and genetics are on today.

-But the concept of rewriting the genes themselves has always fell short in practice.
-Developments such as gene splicing and recombinant DNA moved the science forward, but they also posed an ethical hazard.
+But the concept of rewriting genes themselves has always fallen short in practice.
+Developments like gene splicing and recombinant DNA moved the science forward, but they also posed an ethical hazard.

-Instead of breeding two animals and hoping for the best, CRISPR-Cas9 allows scientists to rewrite entire genomes to create unheard of combinations.
+Instead of breeding two animals and hoping for the best, CRISPR-Cas9 allows scientists to rewrite entire genomes, creating unheard-of combinations.

-Here’s the story: The principles of CRISPR were first pioneered by Francisco Mojica in 1993 as he worked with none other than bacteria.
-Yes.
-You heard that right.
-The most transformative scientific breakthrough of our lifetimes — and maybe ever — comes from bacteria.
+Here’s the story.
+CRISPR’s principles were first pioneered by Francisco Mojica in 1993 as he worked closely with bacteria.
+Yes, the most transformative scientific breakthrough of our lifetimes — and maybe ever — comes from bacteria.

-Mojica’s discovery started a chain of advancements in the CRISPR world, including the famous “glo-fish” pets that built off of the fluorescence naturally occurring in fish to create sub-generations that quite literally glow in the dark.
+Mojica’s discovery sparked a chain of advancements in the CRISPR world, including the infamous “glo-fish” pets.
+They built off of the fluorescence naturally occurring in fish to create sub-generations that quite literally glow in the dark.

-Doudna and Charpentier noted a naturally occurring genome editing system in bacteria — particularly its odd ability to capture snippets of DNA from invading viruses.
-They then leverage that captured DNA snippet to create a new DNA segment called a CRISPR array.
+Doudna and Charpentier noted a naturally occurring genome editing system in bacteria.
+Specifically, it had the odd ability to capture snippets of DNA from invading viruses.
+They then leverage that captured snippet to create a new DNA segment called a CRISPR array.

 It’s a genius defensive mechanism that bacteria employ to ward off invading viruses.

-Doudna and Charpentier wondered if they could replicate this genius genomic editing system in bacteria, harness its power and subsequently use it elsewhere for other purposes.
+Doudna and Charpentier wondered if they could replicate this brilliant genomic editing system in bacteria and use it elsewhere.

-Essentially, the two invented a way to engineer small CRISPR arrays paired to a target sequence of DNA in a genome.
-That CRISPR array is then injected into the genome, where it binds to the target sequence, and uses a Cas9 enzyme to cut the DNA at the targeted location.
+Essentially, the two invented a way to engineer CRISPR arrays paired to a target sequence of DNA in a genome.
+That array is then injected into the genome, where it binds to the target sequence.
+Then, it uses a Cas9 enzyme to cut the DNA at the targeted location.

-Once the DNA is cut, researchers can insert, remove, and/or edit genetic material in that DNA sequence as they please.
+Once the DNA is cut, researchers can insert, remove, and/or edit genetic material in that DNA sequence however they please.

 The Potential Implications of Genetic Editing

-If that sounds like a big deal, it’s because it is…
+If that sounds like a big deal, that’s because it is.

-The potential implications of genetic editing at scale are infinite.
+At scale, the potential implications of genetic editing are infinite.

-Doudna and Charpentier’s breakthrough discovery has since ushered in a new era of genetic engineering, wherein some of the smartest people in some of the most prestigious labs are using CRISPR-Cas9 systems to potentially change the world.
+Doudna and Charpentier’s breakthrough discovery has since ushered in a new era of genetic engineering.
+And now some of the smartest people of the most prestigious labs are using CRISPR-Cas9 to potentially change the world.

-Research is being done right now to advance the use of CRISPR-Cas9 to cure diseases like cystic fibrosis, cancer and sickle cell disease.
-It is being used to potentially eradicate hereditary blindness.
-It’s also being used to enhance biofuel tolerance (and in turn, create more sustainable biofuels), while also being used to engineer more robust, pest- and disease-resistant crops.
+Right now, research is being done to advance the use of CRISPR-Cas9 to cure diseases like cystic fibrosis, cancer, and sickle cell disease.
+CRISPR has the potential eradicate hereditary blindness.
+It’s being used to enhance biofuel tolerance (and in turn, create more sustainable biofuels).
+And researchers are also harnessing it to engineer more robust pest- and disease-resistant crops.

-In other words, CRISPR-Cas9 has given us a tool to create a better tomorrow without sickness, without food shortages and without resource depletion.
+In other words, CRISPR-Cas9 is allowing us to create a better tomorrow without sickness, food shortages and resource depletion.

-And so, I reiterate: the potential implications of CRISPR-Cas9 genetic editing systems are infinite — which, while important, shouldn’t be surprising.
+And so, I reiterate: The potential implications of CRISPR-Cas9 genetic editing systems are infinite.
+While important, this shouldn’t be surprising.
 After all, every living thing in this world has DNA.
-A perfect CRISPR-Cas9 system could therefore theoretically change anything about anything.
+So, theoretically, a perfect CRISPR-Cas9 system could change anything about anything.

 But, if true, why aren’t CRISPR-Cas9 systems everywhere?
 Why hasn’t cancer been cured?
 Why are crops still dying from pests and disease?

-After all, it’s been eight years since CRISPR-Cas9 systems were invented.
+After all, CRISPR-Cas9 systems were unveiled eight years ago.
 Where are the real-world results?

 The answer: Stuck behind an insurmountable mountain of genetic data.